Society-Environment Research Group

 Our research

-At the core of our work lies the situated description and critical analysis of (urban) environments, landscapes, and infrastructures in the context of planetary crises.
-Rather than assuming fixed patterns or manifestations of an intertwined social and ecological polycrisis, we seek to examine planetary crises as situated geographical phenomena.
+We aim to contribute to a better understanding of the societal challenges of the planetary ‘polycrisis’ spanning climate change, biodiversity loss, pollution, and threats to global health.
+Rather than assuming fixed patterns or manifestations, we seek to examine planetary crises as situated geographical phenomena.
 How do planetary crises manifest in urban and landscape ecologies?
 How are these local ecologies connected to global environmental transformations?
-What political, cultural, and ethical constellations shape these relations?
+What political, cultural, and ethical constellations shape environmental change?

 Conceptually, our work builds on debates in cultural geography—particularly in more-than-human geographies, feminist and posthuman geographies, critical landscape and sound studies—urban political ecology, science and technology studies, environmental anthropology, and critical social science research on infrastructures.
-Drawing on these discussions, we examine how diverse human and more-than-human agencies shape environments.

 Our research projects